 Now it's become clear which channels had the most tickets and whether they fall into the "Big" or "Small" group.

-Make sure to save your query before you move on.
+Make sure to save your report before you move on.

 Editing your formula

 In this section, you'll continue to work with the standard calculated attribute you created previously.
 You'll add another test to the condition and experiment with returning different results than the text you used before.

 - If the number of tickets for that channel are less than 4, return "Small"

 - If the number of tickets for that channel are exactly 4, return "Medium"